rayspock/go-chatgpt-discord/README.md

 # GPT Discord Bot

-Discord bot written in Golang that interacts with the ChatGPT API
+Discord bot written in Golang that interacts with the ChatGPT API.

 ## Table of Contents